SamanKeighobadi/weather-app/README.md

 # weather-app
-the simple weather app with React.js and tailwindcss
+the simple weather app with React.js , tailwindcss and openweathermap API